Search

 • Reduces cash liquidity.
 When you purchase an annuity, you lose immediate access to that money.
 If you need it soon, it won’t be available—at least without a sizable penalty.

 • Leave a smaller inheritance.
-Unless you have selected a specific amount of time to receive payments, when you pass away the balance of your annuity will go to the insurance company's general account.
-It will not go to your heirs.
+Unless you've selected a specific amount of time to receive payments, your annuity balance goes to the insurance company's general account when you pass away.
+It doesn't go to your beneficiaries.

 • Higher upfront costs.
-Immediate annuities are purchased with a large, upfront deposit of cash.
+Immediate annuities are purchased with a large, lump-sum deposit of cash.

 What types of immediate annuities are available?